-enquiries@newforestnpa.gov.uk www.newforestnpa.gov.uk Front cover: St Michaels and All Angels church, Lyndhurst.
-Below: Thatched cottage, Lyndhurst.
+enquiries@newforestnpa.gov.uk www.newforestnpa.gov.uk

-Please contact us if you would like format such as large print or Braille
+to receive this publication in another format such as large print or Braille

 Foreword

 The New Forest National Park 2016-2036 is the result of four years of public consultation, cooperation with neighbouring authorities and other partners, evidence-gathering and independent assessment.
 The adopted Local Plan forms a key part of the statutory 'development plan' for the area and is the basis for planning decisions made within the National Park.